Giant Gorg: Release

 In 2001, Bandai announced that they would start a new sub label under the title Sunrise Classic Action, in which Giant Gorg would be part of.
 However, the plan was later scrapped.

 In 2015, Discotek Media announced that they had licensed the series for a North American release on DVD.
 On August 3, 2024, Discotek revealed that they will re-release the series on Blu-ray in 2024.

+Legacy

+Giant Gorg and Mobile Suit Gundam: Cucuruz Doan's Island, another work by Yasuhiko, had influences on the character designs for the Netflix series Gamera Rebirth, due to the director Hiroyuki Seshita being an admirer of the former, and Atsushi Tamura's involvement in the latter.